tanghao-xiaomi/docs/en/device_dev_guide/connection/network/protocol_stack/NetProtocolStackIntro.md

 In addition to the basic network communication capabilities, the OpenVela network stack also provides a series of advanced features for multi-core architectures, complex routing scenarios, and high-performance network requirements.
 The following is a detailed introduction to the advanced capabilities.

 #### UDP Capabilities

 - Standard Socket Interface Support:

     - Provides standard POSIX Socket interfaces such as bind, listen, connect, send, recv, poll, etc.

 - UDP Feature Support:

-    - Receive Buffer Management: Manages the receive buffer.
+    - Receive Buffer: Manages the receive buffer.
     - Multicast & Broadcast: Supports multicast and broadcast communications.
     - Bind to Device: Supports binding to a specific device.